ultimatecoder/ultimatecoder.github.io/_posts/2018-09-29-analyzing-the-behaviour-of-python-function-splice.md

 I said confidently, “Then please go ahead.”

-He stood up, took a tissue paper from a nearby counter and scathed below code on it.
+He stood up, took a tissue paper from a nearby counter and scratched below code on it.
 And he asked me by pointing towards that code, “What will be the output of this code?”